What it’s Like to Participate in Multiple Mini Interviews (MMIs)

 What is a Multiple Mini Interview or MMI?

 Why do some admissions committees use this format?

 Based on the research, schools using the MMI format believe it produces a more reliable assessment of a candidate and limits interview biases due to the number of interactions.
 Because students interact with multiple interviewers in multiple assessments over the course of the MMI, opinions of a single interviewer are not over-emphasized.
 The MMI allows applicants multiple opportunities to showcase their skills throughout the interview, unlike the traditional one-on-one interview.
 “We appreciate the process is grounded in theory, supported through research, and has continually allowed us to support our goal of having true community involvement in our admission decisions,” says Glen T. Fogerty, PhD, Associate Dean of Admissions & Recruitment, at the University of Arizona College of Medicine- Phoenix.

 What is the format?
 How long does it take?

 Typically, a series of six-10 “mini” interviews are conducted over a period of nearly two hours.
 Each mini interview includes a two-minute prep period before engaging in a conversation that lasts between five to eight minutes.

 “The MMI benefits students in many ways that perhaps other formats do not.
 Not only does the student know the topic that will be discussed, but also has time to prepare a response before walking into the room, unlike other formats wherein questions can be asked on the spot from any subject area.
 Additionally, the student has the unique opportunity to make multiple first-time impressions.
-If one question is tough and the student does not feel he/she performed well, the next room is a new chance to do better without any previous bias,” says Tara K. Cunningham, Ed.D., M.S., Associate Dean of Admissions and Student Diversity at the Texas Christian University and University of North Texas Health Science Center School of Medicine.
+If one question is tough and the student does not feel they performed well, the next room is a new chance to do better without any previous bias,” says Tara K. Cunningham, Ed.D., M.S., Associate Dean of Admissions and Student Diversity at the Texas Christian University and University of North Texas Health Science Center School of Medicine.

 What kind of topics are covered in the MMI?